arifhamed/arifhamed.github.io/_posts/blogs/internship-poly/2022-04-12-Twenty-Seven.md

 <span class="timestamp">[17:28]</span> <sup><a href="#2">[2]</a></sup>

 ### What i've done today
-* Create small list of customer NAS that has at less than or equal to 10% of space left, sent it after sending daily report on whatsapp.
+* Create small list of client NAS that has at less than or equal to 10% of space left, sent it after sending daily report on whatsapp.

 {% include comments.html url=page.url %}